khakimov/chikate/docs/using-the-framework.md

   - Use `KeyParser` for normalized keys and bracketed paste.
   - Use `FocusManager` to route keys.
 Tab switches focus; overlays intercept first.
   - Ownership: printable keys go to the focused widget (usually the input).
 Global shortcuts should be non‑printable (F‑keys, Ctrl combos) and `/commands` handled in `onSubmit`.
+  - Exit: prefer Ctrl+C. The examples use a double‑press window (1s) to prevent accidental exits; avoid binding a plain `q` to quit.
 - Popups
   - Use `OverlayStack`.
 Topmost overlay blocks input below.
   - `Popup('Help').body(text).open(overlays)`.
 Default is non‑destructive: background stays visible; set `backdrop: true` to dim.
 - Themes
   - `setTheme('legacy'|'dark'|'light')`, or `cycleTheme()`.
   - Use theme tokens for colors; prefer bold/dim/invert for the legacy look.
+  - Animated status colors require a color theme (Dark/Light); Legacy renders a dim single‑color line.

 Avoid flicker
 - Don’t render in a tight loop.
 Only request frames when something changed.